PaulDuvall/aws-5-mins/step-functions/README.md

 You can find the 5-minute video that walks through all of the steps described here.

-In this episode, we'll be looking at TBD
+In this episode, we'll be looking at AWS Step Functions.

 TBD